 Connection request attributes can be displayed here, and will be grouped under tabs according to their category.
 If some attributes have categories and some don't (as pictured in the example screenshot above) an "Attributes" tab will be added for those without a category.
-In this case, we have attributes assigned to the categories of Orientation and Training, so we see those tabs.
-We also have one attribute called "Planned Start Date" that isn't assigned to any category, so it falls under the Attributes tab.
-If none of the attributes have categories then you won't see any tabs.
+If none of the attributes have categories then you won't see these tabs.

-8 Available Workflows
+Available Workflows